xmartlabs/Eureka/README.md

 }
 ```

 The onPresentCallback will be called when the row is about to present another view controller.
-This is done in the `SelectorRow` so if you do not sublass it you will have to call it yourself.
+This is done in the `SelectorRow` so if you do not subclass it you will have to call it yourself.

 The `presentationMode` is what defines how the controller is presented and which controller is presented.
 This presentation can be using a Segue identifier, a segue class, presenting a controller modally or pushing to a specific view controller.
 For example a CustomPushRow can be defined like this: